Dry ice, containers and overworked doctors: Olympic hurdles for Japan's vaccine roll-out

 Prime Minister Yoshihide Suga has said vaccines are critical to holding a successful Olympics after last year’s delay.
 The first shots for medical workers are planned at the end of February, leaving just 145 days until the start of the Games on July 23.

-Japan will need to deliver about 870,000 injections a day to inoculate half its population by then, with each person needing two shots of the vaccine.
+Japan will need to deliver about 870,000 injections a day to inoculate half its population by then, with each person needing two shots.

 “The government’s plan puts a big burden on the individual municipalities in giving out the vaccines,” said Koji Wada, an adviser on the government’s COVID-19 response.
-“The big metropolitan areas like Tokyo may have the infrastructure to roll out the vaccinations smoothly, but more rural areas... could have more difficulty.”
+“Big metropolitan areas like Tokyo may have the infrastructure to roll out the vaccinations smoothly, but more rural areas... could have more difficulty.”

-In an interview on Wednesday, Yuji Kuroiwa, the governor of Kanagawa, a prefecture neighbouring Tokyo, acknowledged that the massive task of vaccinating the general public would fall on individual municipalities.

-“Though we’re extremely hopeful about the vaccine, it is still difficult to forecast how widespread and effective vaccinations will be in time for the Olympics,” he said.

-Companies that specialise in moving medicines say there may not be enough specialised containers to transport the Pfizer Inc vaccine, which has to be stored at minus 75 degrees Celsius, much colder than standard freezers.
+Companies that transport medicines say there may not be enough specialised containers to carry the Pfizer Inc vaccine, which has to be stored at minus 75 degrees Celsius.
+Initially at least, the Pfizer vaccine is the only one to be used in Japan.

-A government source told Reuters that officials did not begin assessing whether there were enough containers or dry ice to pack freezer boxes until late last year.
+A government source told Reuters that officials only began assessing whether there were enough containers or dry ice to pack them late last year.

 Japan’s vaccination tsar, Taro Kono, outlined the scale of the challenge last week.
 The coordination of medical workers, transport, freezer production, needle disposal and dealing with local governments are handled by different ministries, he said on Twitter.

-Medical staff, already exhausted from caring for a third, deadly wave of infections, will need to be mobilised to give out shots.
+Medical staff, already exhausted from caring for a third, deadly wave of infections, will need to be mobilised to give out shots of the still unapproved vaccine.

-The vaccine is still not approved, although that is widely expected by the middle of next month.
-Ahead of that, the health ministry on Wednesday carried out a mock inoculation exercise in a college gym in Kawasaki, 17 miles (27 km) south of Tokyo.
+Ahead of those first jabs, Japan’s health ministry on Wednesday carried out mock inoculations in a nursing school gym in Kawasaki, in Kanagawa prefecture.

+There, nurses led yellow-vest clad volunteers into booths for mock injections and then left them in a waiting area for 30 minutes to check for allergic reactions.

+With five nurses, the facility could deal with around 30 patients per hour and would open and close depending on vaccine supplies, according to officials.

 DRY ICE

-Japan has purchased enough Pfizer vaccines to inoculate 72 million people, more than half its population.
+Japan has purchased enough Pfizer vaccines for 72 million people, more than half its population.
 The government is buying some 20,000 speciality coolers and sourcing massive quantities of dry ice for its transportation.

 “It’s not just a case of being able to switch a part on a machine, the production method (for the ice) is different,” said the official, who asked not to be identified.
 “It would take several months to retool.”